- Vitamin A (100% as beta-carotene)

 Biotin, also known as vitamin H or B7, is often grouped with the B-complex vitamins.
 It is water-soluble, therefore, it needs to be replenished daily.
 It plays a vital role in maintaining a healthy metabolism and creating important enzymes.* Biotin is often taken to strengthen hair and nails.* Food sources for biotin are liver, eggs, dairy products, nuts, chicken, salmon, cauliflower, carrots, bananas, soy flour, yeast, and whole grains.

-- Supports the health of hair, skin, nerves, digestive tract and metabolism
+- Supports the health of the nerves, by helping manufacture myelin*

 Pantothenic acid, also known as vitamin B5, is part of the water-soluble B-complex family of vitamins.
 It is widely found in both plants and animals, including meat, vegetables, cereal grains, legumes, eggs, and milk.
 It is vital in the metabolism of proteins, carbohydrates, and fats, and helps promote healthy skin and reduce the effects of stress on the body.